greg-js/arch-wiki-md-repo/wiki/_content/english/Udev.md

 ```

+Some display managers store the .Xauthority outside the user home directory.
+You will need to update the ENV{XAUTHORITY} accordingly.
+As an example [GNOME Display Manager](/index.php/GDM "GDM") looks as follows:

+ `$ printenv XAUTHORITY`  `/run/user/1000/gdm/Xauthority`

 ### Detect new eSATA drives

 If your eSATA drive is not detected when you plug it in, there are a few things you can try.
 You can reboot with the eSATA plugged in.
 Or you could try